Dan-Viner/LinuxWS/Distributions/Arch/README.md

 * check available monitors and their parameters (display-identifier, connection status, active and available resolutions, physical dimensions) - `xrandr`
 * check resolusion info - `xdpyinfo | grep -B 2 resolution`
 * restart x-server - `sudo systemctl restart display-manager`
+* note: I tried `xrandr --dpi <NEW_DPI>` to dynamically change the monitor's DPI but it didn't do anything.
+It just changed the monitor's alleged dimensions, so that, with the current resolution it will give the desired DPI.

+### Recommandation

 ### HiDPI monitors
 HiDPI monitors are monitors with high resolution comparing to a their relative small dimensions, resolting in a high pixel density (high **D**ots **P**er **I**nch) and small pixel size.
 The main issue that arises here, is that many applications defined their display based on the amount of pixels, which means that the display will appear small and sometimes even unusable.